Cheri (2009): Michelle Pfeiffer Comeback, Directed by Stephen Frears

 Problem is, the narrative is too simple—it’s based on one idea–lacking nuance and secondary characters.
 It’s basically a two-handler drama with few supporting characters in the background that serve as sort of decorations.
 Fortunately, the drama gets better as it goes along and the tragic ending is quite emotionally touching.
 The movie will also suffer from inevitable comparisons with the far superior “Dangerous Liaisons,” which was richer and wittier in both text and subtext.

-Even so, Pfeiffer, whose role bears slight resemblance to Glenn Close’s in “Dangerous Liaisons” renders a solid performance that grounds the film in some much needed emotional poignancy.
+Even so, Pfeiffer, whose role bears slight resemblance to that of Glenn Close n “Dangerous Liaisons” renders a solid performance that grounds the film in some much-needed emotional poignancy.
 It’s a mystery why this gifted actress doesn’t perform more often than she has over the past decade.
-Hopefully Pfeiffer’s work will be remembered at year’s end, when the critics’ kudos and Oscar race begin.